Blue Flame vs Yellow Gas Flame

 When you do have sufficient oxygen, the gas flame appears blue because complete combustion creates enough energy to excite and ionize the gas molecules in the flame.

-Not having a natural gas (methane gas) blue flame or an LPG (propane) blue flame color, and having a yellow/red flame colour instead, could be indicative of an appliance problem.
+Not having a natural gas (methane gas) flame color blue or an LPG (propane) blue flame color, and having a yellow/red flame colour instead, could be indicative of an appliance problem.

-Blue Flame vs Yellow Gas Flame Colour - LPG & Natural Gas Flame Colour
+Blue Flame vs Yellow Gas Flame Colour - LPG (Propane) & Natural Gas (Methane Gas) Flame Colour

 LPG - propane - and natural gas (methane gas) flame colour are both blue.
-A blue gas stove flame colour and temperature indicates complete combustion, meaning you aren't wasting gas and money.
+A blue gas stove flame colour and temperature means complete combustion, indicating you aren't wasting gas and money.

-Red or yellow natural gas or propane gas flame color may be the sign of incomplete combustion, wasted gas and a serious safety hazard.
+Red or yellow natural gas or propane gas flame color, instead of a blue flame, may mean signs of incomplete combustion, wasted gas and a serious safety hazard.

 With hydrocarbon flames, such as gas, the amount of oxygen supplied with the gas determines the rate of gas combustion, flame colour and temperature.

-In all but exceptional cases, like decorative propane gas fireplace flames, you always want a blue gas flame colour from a gas appliance burner.
+In all but exceptional cases, like decorative propane gas fireplace flame colour, you always want a blue gas flame colour from a gas appliance burner.

 Flame Colour (Color) Temperature Chart

-On the following gas flame colour temperature chart, a blue LPG - Propane gas flame color burns at a temperature of around 1,980°C. A natural gas (methane gas) blue flame colour burns at about 1,960°C.
+On the following gas flame colour temperature chart, a blue LPG - Propane gas flame color means it burns at a temperature of around 1,980°C. A natural gas (methane gas) blue flame colour means it burns at about 1,960°C.

 A yellow natural gas or LPG - propane gas flame color is indicative of incomplete combustion and carbon monoxide emissions.
 Yellow gas flames only burn at around 1,000°C.